 About DIPALICORI

-The platform DIPALICORI (Linguistic Diversity and Heritage of Costa Rica) has two functions.
+The platform DIPALICORI (Diversity and Linguistic Heritage of Costa Rica) has two functions.
 On the one hand, it is a repository of various materials (books, songs, audios, documentaries, photographic and video documentation, dictionaries, teaching materials, etc.) in the different languages spoken in the territory of the present Republic of Costa Rica.
 All these materials can be consulted and downloaded for free...
 (Read more)

 Linguistic Diversity of Costa Rica